vega113/projectEmo/README.md

 2. Log in with your user credentials or sign up for a new account.
 3. Record your emotions using the web interface.
 4. View your emotion history and analyze trends over time.

+## Dev notes:
+1. Run docker container with `limactl start`
+2. Build docker image with `sbt clean docker:publishLocal`
+3. Run docker with `docker run -it --entrypoint /bin/sh --env-file .env projectemo:1.0.3-SNAPSHOT`
+4. Attach to the container with command `docker exec -it projectemo-app-1 bash`

 ## Contributing